deepchecks/deepchecks/docs/source/user-guide/integrations/hugging_face.rst

 Load COCO and YOLOv5s
 ------------------------

-Next, we'll load from ``deepchecks.vision.datasets.detection.coco`` a sample of the COCO dataset (coco 128) and the YOLO model, both downloaded from `ultralytics <https://github.com/ultralytics/yolov5>`__ repository.
+Next, we'll load from :mod:`deepchecks.vision.datasets.detection.coco` a sample of the COCO dataset (coco 128) and the YOLO model, both downloaded from `ultralytics <https://github.com/ultralytics/yolov5>`__ repository.
 We'll use yolo to benchmark the results achieved by the DETR model.